inikulshin/minijson_reader/README.md

 ### `const_buffer_context`

 Similar to a `buffer_context`, but it does not modify the input buffer. `const_buffer_context` immediately allocates a buffer on the heap having the same size of the input buffer.
 It can throw `std::bad_alloc` only in the constructor, as no other memory allocations are performed after the object is created.
+The input buffer must stay valid for the entire lifetime of the `const_buffer_context` instance.

 ```
 const char* buffer = "{}";